-Relocation of waiver participants in non-compliant Adult Day Health Care settings.
-SCDHHS would identify all participants authorized to receive services from the provider of the non-compliant setting.
-The appropriate area offices and/or agencies would be notified of the status of the setting as non-compliant.
+Relocation of waiver participants in non-compliant SCDDSN Day settings.
+SCDDSN would identify all participants authorized to receive services from the provider of the non-compliant setting.
+The appropriate district offices and/or agencies, including SCDHHS, would be notified of the status of the setting as non-compliant.
 Additionally, the participants' case managers would be informed of the status of the setting as non-compliant so that they could reach out to their participants to inform them of the setting's status change.
-Case managers would provide the participants with a list of other available, compliant providers from which they can choose.
+The appropriate District Office would facilitate the relocation of participants with the case managers and any other appropriate personnel, providing the participant with a list of other available, compliant providers from which they can choose.
 Once a participant chooses a provider, the case manager can then make a referral and process an authorization for that participant for the new provider.
+SCDDSN will keep SCDHHS informed of all waiver participant relocations.